NIVANorge/Mobius2/docs/mobius2docs/guide_chapters/04_distribution_aggregation.md

 	# river section to discharge to another, that will be explained
 	# in a later guide.

-	# Note how the unit of the flux doesn't need to have a unit that matches
+	# Note how the flux doesn't need to have a unit that matches
 	# the sampling step of the data set.
 The model will know on its own how to
 	# convert the flux into the right scale.
 This also means that you can run
 	# the same model with different sampling steps without making changes to
 	# the model formulation!
 	flux(river.water, out, [m 3, s-1], "River discharge") {
 		# This is just a very simple example formula, and should not be used in practice.